rhul-compsoc/SimpleGUICS2Pygame/Sphinx/Compatibility.rst

 Compatibility between Python 2 and Python 3
 -------------------------------------------

-CodeSkulptor_ implements a subset of Python 2.
+CodeSkulptor2_ implements a subset of Python 2.

 CodeSkulptor3_ implements a subset of Python 3.